 What is Capitalism?

-Capitalism characteristics can be concluded as price systems, property, market competitions, etc., the decision making, financial rights, and profit margin are fully set by the owner of the business or institutions.
+Capitalism characteristics can be concluded as price systems, property, market competitions, etc., the decision-making, financial rights, and profit margin are fully set by the owner of the business or institutions.

 What is Corporatism?

 Corporatism is connected with social benefits.
-The market in Corporatism has not much competition as compared to Capitalism because the authority is with the government, and power is only given to one or two organizations or institutions running or operating in the market.
+The market in Corporatism has not had much competition as compared to Capitalism because the authority is with the government, and power is only given to one or two organizations or institutions running or operating in the market.

 Main Differences Between Capitalism and Corporatism